Marvel movies: How to watch all Avengers films in chronological order

 13) Avengers: Age of Ultron (2015)

 Set in 2015.
 Features the first appearance of Thanos and hints at his plans.
-Also reveals more information about the Mind Stone, which ends up in the care of Vision.
+Also reveals more information about the Mind Stone, which ends up as part of Vision.
 The film also introduces Quicksilver and Scarlet Witch.

 14) Ant-Man (2015)